awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-create-standard.md

    + <RegisteredOrganization>Amazon\.com</RegisteredOrganization>
    + <RegisteredOwner>Amazon</RegisteredOwner>
 **Note**
-During the generalize and specialize phases the EC2Config service monitors the status of of the OS\.
+During the generalize and specialize phases the EC2Config service monitors the status of the OS\.
 If EC2Config detects that the OS is in a Sysprep phase, then it publishes the following message the system log:

    EC2ConfigMonitorState: 0 Windows is being configured\.
 SysprepState=IMAGE\_STATE\_UNDEPLOYABLE